A bit about SSL

 Well, you could generate a ‘self-signed’ one yourself.
 But this would likely result in your site’s visitors being presented with a scary warning about not being able to verify your site’s identity.
 The more traditional method is to acquire and install an SSL certificate from a trusted, commercial certificate authority.
 These will not present your site’s visitors with such a warning, but do come at a cost!

 Let’s Encrypt – They are “a free, automated, and open certificate authority, run for the public’s benefit”.
 Their aim is to provide open and free, automated ssl certificates to everyone, resulting in a more secure Internet for all – can’t argue with that!

 Having installed a Let’s Encrypt SSL Certificate on our website and given it a test drive, it seems to be accepted by all modern major browsers.
 So far, so good… The best part is that you can set your certificate up so that it automatically renews itself, as the certificates do expire after 90 days.
 So no more paying to renew a certificate bought through a certificate authority!

 How do I get what you’ve got?

 There is lots of information on how to implement a Let’s Encrypt SSL Certificate over on their website.
-But our web server provider Digital Ocean also have in depth tutorials on Let’s Encrypt and SSL in general.
-Here are a couple I found useful during my exploration:
+Our web server provider AWS offers production ready ‘Lightail‘ servers using Bitnami LAMP configurations, which come with Let’s Encrypt pre-installed on them.
+Bitnami is well supported and well documented.

 I recommend that you check the official Let’s Encrypt blog for important updates from time to time.